University of Windsor

-The purpose of this study is to explore the experiences of caregivers who are providing care to an adult family member who is living with mental illness in Windsor-Essex.
-We also aim to understand the needs of these caregivers to help them care for their ill family member; the information will be used to inform the programme for the Caring for the Caregiver Conference.
-Finally, we will explore the levels of satisfaction with the conference among caregivers.
+The purpose of this study is to explore the experiences of caregivers who are providing care to a family member living with mental illness in Windsor-Essex.
+We also aim to understand the needs of these caregivers to help them care for their ill family member; the information will be used to inform the development of a programme for the Caring for the Caregiver Conference.